dynoser/HELML/README-HELML_en.md

 D: 111
 ```

-# Some nuances of nesting control
+# Explicit creation of sub-arrays

-You may have questions: what will happen if you write, for example, like this:
+You might have a question: what will happen if you write, for example, like this:

 ```console
 A:123